 This is about sensible, easy, natural farming. and why should growing food ever be different?

-This course is for action-fun people, who are wired for Personal Power- to run their own show, their own simpl life, with good sense front & center.
+This course is for creative~activist people, who are wired for Personal Power- to run their own show, their own simpl life, with good sense front & center.

-Use the BD calendar to guide your daily actions, towards the highest-probability & best-results in everything related to our beautiful farm- or tomatoes in the windowbox- throughout every season.
+Know how the BD rythmns and calendar guide us into the highest-probability, best-results days for doing everything related to our beautiful farm- or tomatoes in the windowbox- throughout every season.

 Not for info-tourists, you will be fairly tested for assured farming results...Career farmers, backyard hobbyists, avid foodies or community leaders, urban or rural, will find this creatively fun & essential!